dtclayton/website/README.md

 By joining this server you accept to abide to the following Rules and Code of Conduct

 1. Respectful and civil behavior is always a must, remember the person behind the screen.
 Doxing, stalking, threats and aggressive or abusive behavior towards an individual or group is not allowed!

-2.There is a zero tolerance for racism, sexism, homophobia etc. or any kind of discrimination in general!
+2. There is a zero tolerance for racism, sexism, homophobia etc. or any kind of discrimination in general!

 3. NSFW content is only allowed in #random-off-topic-💩.
 If you are unsure if it is suitable, do not share it!